 15. HOLIDAYS AND IN-SERVICE DAYS:

-The preschool observes the same holidays and vacation dates as the Sitka School District.
-In addition, the preschool may be closed for up to two days per year to allow our teachers to attend an early childhood conference.
-A calendar of school closure dates will be distributed in September.
+The preschool observes most, but not all of the same holidays and vacation dates as the Sitka School District.
+We will provide our school calendar with enrollment papers in August.
+The last day of school is before the Sitka School Districts last day because teachers need time to pack up the classroom and playground by the end of May.
+In addition, the preschool may be closed for up to two days per year in the Spring to allow our teachers to attend an early childhood conference to fulfill their required training hours.
 Reminders of school closures will be listed in a monthly newsletter.

 16. WITHDRAWAL OF CHILD FROM THE PROGRAM: